engmsaleh/ProjectPixelDraw/README.md

-pixelArt draw for ios 7 ipad
+pixelArt drawing for ios 7 ipad